This post was updated on 03-27-2017. The previous version didn’t stress enough that this cheat sauce DOESN’T resemble real dulce de leche.

 If you’re looking for a quick caramel sauce, this recipe for salted caramel sauce tastes waaaay better than the 10-minute cheat sauce and is also a lot easier to make.
 It’s made with cream instead of evaporated milk 😉

-So, a fast dulce de leche cheat that allows you to make dulce de leche in less than 10 minutes…
+Hmmm, a fast dulce de leche cheat that allows you to make dulce de leche in less than 10 minutes.
+Is it possible??

-I came up with this recipe, because all of the methods for making dulce de leche that I’ve tried take a long time, ranging from 2 and a half hours to 7 (!) hours!
+Well, I tried this recipe, because all of the methods for making dulce de leche that I’ve tried take a long time, ranging from 2 and a half hours to 7 (!) hours!
 I figured that there must be some way around the long wait.
 There had to be a way to make dulce de leche a little faster, right?

-Wrong!
-And yes, saying that did make me feel like Arnold Schwarzenegger in ‘Commando’.
+- (Yes, saying that did make me feel like Arnold Schwarzenegger in ‘Commando’.)

-Anyway, guess what I found out recently when I was trying to make dulce de leche from scratch: caramelizing sugar is one thing, but caramelizing something else, be it milk, meat or bread, is something else entirely!
+Guess what I found out recently when I was trying to make dulce de leche from scratch: caramelizing sugar is one thing, but ‘caramelizing’ something else, be it milk, meat or bread, is something else entirely!
 Just a little heads up, things may get a little nerdy from here on.
-If you can’t handle nerdy, go straight to the recipe instead!

 Still with me?
 Good!